jzwood/ledgerdemain/spec.md

         - save flowers (create savepoint)
         - mu flowers (grow mana that you can collect later)
         - amplify (briefly increase mu efficiency; i.e. decreases mu requirement for spells)
-        - perception (relabels enemies. so if you dispatch 1-4 mals 5-8 will be relabled 1-3)

 - ART
     - dithered 2d images
         - https://css-tricks.com/grainy-gradients/